 However, there are many variables that can affect how much a person will need:

 - Some expenses might decline in retirement, including commuting and clothing costs once a person is no longer working.
 Housing expenses also might decline if retirees pay off their mortgages.

 - Other costs are likely to increase in retirement, including discretionary expenses.
 A retirement plan that calls for frequent travel and enjoying more costly activities such as dining out often should include appropriate estimates for those costs.

 - Some essential expenses also tend to get more expensive in retirement — including medical costs.
 Individuals over age 65 can receive Medicare coverage for hospitalization and necessary medical expenses related to certain conditions, but many retirees choose to protect themselves with healthcare coverage options such as Medicare Part B (for routine medical care) and Medicare Part D (for prescription drug costs).
 Read “6 Retirement Healthcare Costs to Prepare for Now” for a breakdown of potential retirement medical expenses.

 Consult a financial professional to help explore these variables and develop personalized estimates for retirement income needs.
 These two tools also can help with the process:

-- Our Future Income Planner provides a convenient way to pull together income and spending information and identify potential gaps.
+- Our Annuity Income Calculator provides a convenient way to pull together income and spending information and identify potential gaps.
 But remember: An estimate of annual expenses should then be multiplied by potential length of retirement.